cscie114/wp-gatsby-rock-example/README.md

 To setup [Netlify](https://netlify.com/) deployment, you need to have a Netlify account and publicly accessible Wordpress site configured with the [WPGraphQL](https://www.wpgraphql.com/) and [WPGatsby](https://wordpress.org/plugins/wp-gatsby/) plugins.

+The example in this repo uses a locally running Wordpress instance (via Docker) and [ngrok](https://ngrok.com/docs/agent/cli/) to temporarily make it available publicly so that Netlify can access it.
+This is purely for demonstration purposes.

 On **Netlify**:

 1. Create a new "site" from the git repository